KieranHannagan/take-some-notes/README.md

   To install, simply clone the repository into your bash or shell, and run an `npm i` to download the required dependencies.
 You will then be ready to use the note taker!

   ## Usage
   To start the application, run `npm start` in your command-line.
 It will then start a server locally.
-If this is successful, it will say "Server now running on your port!".
+If this is successful, it will say
+                    Server now running on your port!
   ![success](./public/img/success.png)

   After your servers up and running, you can navigate to your localhost: in the browser, it will tell you which port it is running on in the console.
 You will then be greeted with the landing page.
 Go ahead and press `Get Started`.